- Views 12782

 Timing Part II – Photographers talk about the “Golden Light” that appears shortly after dawn or right before the sun sets when, oddly enough, sunlight takes on a golden tone.
 If your dog is naturally relaxed at these times of day then you are, as they say, Golden.
 Otherwise, avoid shooting at midday if at all possible.

-Equipment, Part II – For those that have expensive cameras or want to take more control over the results (either one of you,) use Aperture Priority, f/5.6 with an ISO of 400 or 800.
-Then experiment with different settings to see what changes give what results.
+Equipment, Part II – For those that have expensive cameras or want to take more control over the results (both of you,) use Aperture Priority, f/5.6 with an ISO of 800. f/8 with an ISO of 800 is a good all-around setting that nearly guarantees your subject will be in focus whether you’re moving or posing nicely.
+Experiment with different settings to see what changes give what results.
 You may well like your mistakes better than your “best shots.”
 This phenomena happens all the time for professional photographers.
-We just don’t admit to it…
+We just refuse to admit it… (did I say that out loud?)

-Prepare the field of battle – Small dog owners who treat their Pomeranians like Buddhist Monks will find themselves splayed flat out on the ground.
-If you’re shooting in the back yard, be kind to yourself and pick up the various messes before starting.
-The penalty for not performing this maintenance is a very dirty shirt – and a dog laughing uncontrollably at their silly human.
+Prepare the field of battle – Small dog owners who treat their RezDawgs like Royal Buddhist Monks will often find themselves splayed flat out on the ground.
+If you’re shooting in the back yard, be kind to yourself and pick up the dog poop before starting.
+The penalty for not performing this maintenance is obvious but it’s also a great opportunity to make a shot of your a dog laughing uncontrollably at their silly human as you mumble-swear your way to a clean shirt.
 This goes double for shooting in parks.
-Trust me, you won’t regret this little bit of extra effort.
+Trust me, you won’t regret this little bit of preparation.
+Go: write this on a sticky note and put it on your camera now.
+Also put one on the back door, and on your dog as well.
+Over preparation in this area is not possible.

-OK, the truth is that you aren’t likely to ever be smarter than your dog – especially if you have a rez dog.
+OK, the truth is that you aren’t likely to ever be smarter than your dog – especially if you have a RezDawg.
 No dog photographer ever is.
-But if you follow these guidelines and pay attention to how your Collie poses naturally, you’ll have a leg up on other photographers.
-So to speak.
+But if you follow these guidelines and pay attention to how your dog poses naturally, you’ll have a leg up on other photographers.

 We always welcome comments and suggestions about the blog.
-Is this the kind of content you’d like to read about?
+Is this the kind of content you find interesting?
 The longer you let me go without guidance, the more insane and odd my posts are likely to get.
-Seriously, give me direction now or you might end up reading about how strays in Moscow take the train into town every morning to beg and return home on the same route to sleep in the suburbs (where they’ll be much safer.)
+Seriously, give me direction now or you might end up reading about how stray dogs in Moscow take the train into town every morning to beg and return home on the same route to sleep in the suburbs (where they’re much safer.)